William Blake, A Revolutionary During Revolution: Songs of Innocence and Experience and The Marriage of Heaven and Hell

 Basic Program Staff Speaker: Claudia Traudt

-Join us for the daylong symposium on Saturday, October 27, 2018 from 9 a.m. to 3:30 p.m. at the Lutheran School of Theology at Chicago.
-Tuition is $175 and includes all-day beverage service and lunch.
+Join us for the daylong symposium on Saturday, October 27, 2018 from 9 a.m. to 3:30 p.m. at the Saieh Hall for Economics at UChicago.
+Tuition is $175 and includes all-day beverage service, light breakfast, and lunch.